ekut-es/mibench/README.md

 ```

 ## Results
 Those results are obtained with the input generation inputs as specified in the [`Makefile`](./Makefile).
 Both Intel Systems run Scientific Linux 7.6.
 The AMD System runs Ubuntu 18.04.
+All benchmarks are executed three times using the `/usr/bin/time` command which measures the `system`, `user`, and `real` time.
+Each bar of the plot shows the `real` time separated into `system` time, `user` time, and the difference of the sum of `system` and `user` time compared to the `real` time.
+The error bars show the standard deviation of the `real` time for all three executions.

 ![Runtime Plot](./results/runtime_plot.png)